 Some departments on campus use Graduate Teaching Fellows to teach introductory courses as the Professor of Record.
 A Graduate Teaching Fellow is a student in her or his second (or, for the MFA, third) year of study who has demonstrated clear mastery of her or his discipline, along with excellent presentation, interpersonal and organizational skills.
 As is the case for a GTA, a Graduate Teaching Fellowship is an honor reserved only for our best students.
 To be selected, the student must have successfully completed at least 18 graduate credit hours in the discipline in which she or he is expected to teach, be enrolled full-time (for no more nor less than 9 graduate credit hours per semester), and have successfully undergone pedagogical training with mentoring.
 While the GTF will have primary responsibility for the course being taught, weekly formal mentoring by a full-time faculty member is required.
 GTFs will only be selected if they clearly have the ability to balance their own academic responsibilities with those of their assignment.
 GTFs will receive on-going feedback from their mentor and must be formally evaluated by their mentor and their students.

-GTFs currently receive a stipend of $10,000 per year ($5,000/semester) plus an in-state tuition award.
+GTFs currently receive a stipend of $11,000 per year ($5,500/semester) plus an in-state tuition award.
 The tuition award consists of nine (9) in-state graduate credit hours that will be directly applied to your tuition bill each semester.
-GTFs enrolled may pay the remainder of their tuition based on in-state tuition rates.
+GTFs who are not residents of Virginia may pay the remainder of their tuition based on in-state tuition rates if they are selected to receive a waiver for the out-of-state portion of their tuition by the program coordinator.
+Out-of-state tuition waivers are based on the availability of funding in any given year.
 It is expected that GTFs will teach two sections of a 100-level (or, with prior approval from the Graduate College, a 200-level) course each semester as Professor of Record.
 This category is very limited, with assignments given only in circumstances where there is a compelling reason for a student to serve as the Professor of Record.

 GTFs are required to be on campus for training during the week before classes begin in the Fall.
 Specific programs will notify GTFs of training dates.
 A contract for a GTF runs from the Monday of the week before classes begin till the day grades are due.